fzingg/hyperloop-showcase-template/README.md

 # Hyperloop Showcase Rails 5.0.1 template generator

-This template will generate and automatically setup the application created with the [Hyperloop Showcase](https://github.com/fzingg/hyperloop-showcase) tutorial.

-We advise you to follow that tutorial if you setup a Hyperloop application for the first time.
-Then when developing your own application in the future you can use this template in order to quickly setup your basic Hyperloop environment.

-It requires that Ruby (>= 2.3.1), Rails (>= 5.0.1), NPM and Webpack (>= 2.0) are installed.
-Please see their websites for installation instructions.

 ## Preamble

 This tutorial is the first chapter of a serie containing 4 chapters :